Flyers give Maple Leafs another battle, but lose again

 • After some blood boiled between the Flyers and Toronto two days ago, Joel Farabee and Connor Dewar dropped the gloves 4:47 minutes into the action Tuesday night.
 It was the 12th fight of Farabee's NHL career.

-• The Flyers are scheduled to practice Wednesday at noon ET before welcoming the Stars on Thursday (7 p.m.
+• The Flyers are back in action Thursday when they welcome the Stars (7 p.m.
 ET/NBCSP).

 Subscribe anywhere you get your podcasts: